 Charitable Lead Annuity Trust - The Foundation is an income beneficiary of a charitable lead annuity trust.
-The annuity is measured and reported at the present value of estimated future cash flows expected to be realized by the Foundation using a ten year average rate of return of 7.62% for the year ended December 31, 2022.
+The annuity is measured and reported at the present value of estimated future cash flows expected to be realized by the Foundation using a ten year average rate of return of 8.60% and 7.62% for the years ended December 31, 2023 and 2022, respectively.
 Changes in value each year are reported in the statement of activities.